ssiika/routinetracker/README.md

 ### Schedule

-This page helps users keep track of activities done on a regular schedule.
-It does not necessarily have to be used in tandem with the log/history features if the user desires.
+This page helps users keep track of activities done on a regular basis.
+It does not have to be used in tandem with the log/history features if the user desires.
 Timeslots are added to an overlay which sits on top of the schedule table.
 Users can hover over them for more info, or to delete them.

 ![image](https://github.com/ssiika/routinetracker/assets/102464026/ba500e90-ae5c-4444-821c-d2a8f760ca42)